Warrantied French Drain Systems in Greensboro & Nearby

 This Winston Salem, NC homeowner was experiencing continuous water seepage coming through their cinder block basement walls.
 After several attempts of using waterproof paint that was only temporarily hiding the real issue, they decided to call Tar Heel Basement Systems for assistance.

 Crew Foreman, Orville Schoenfield, installed the patented WaterGuard drainage system around the perimeter and fireplace of this customer's basement.
 After the WaterGuard installation, Orville applied a thin layer of concrete over the drainage system, leaving a clean and undisclosed look for the system.
 Now, this customer can rest easy knowing their basement has a permanent waterproofing fix thanks to Tar Heel Basement Systems!

 This basement in Gate City, VA experienced musty smells and pooling water when it would rain.
-The homeowners called the basement waterproofing professionals for a permanent solution.
-Tar Heel Basement Systems came out and installed waterproof paneling, BrightWall to cover and protect the walls from water seeping from the block.
-The interior drainage system, WaterGuard was also installed around the perimeter of the basement to give direction to the water coming in from behind the BrightWall.
+The homeowners called the basement waterproofing professionals at Tar Heel for a permanent solution.
+Tar Heel Basement Systems came out and installed waterproof paneling, BrightWall, to cover and protect the walls from water seeping from the block foundation.
+The interior drainage system, WaterGuard, was also installed around the perimeter of the basement to give direction to the water coming in from behind the BrightWall.
 Now the basement is completely dry and has a whole new look!

 Let us install the drain system you need for your home!

 No matter how your house was constructed or what kinds of problems you're facing, our waterproofing products can provide a solution that's ideal for you!
 Call your local basement waterproofing experts at Tar Heel Basement Systems today to get started with a free estimate in Mount Airy, Lenoir, Bristol, Statesville, Taylorsville, Abingdon, Boone or nearby.